aws/amazon-genomics-cli/site/content/en/docs/Workflow engines/cromwell.md

 ### Engine Service

 The Cromwell engine is run in "server mode" as a container service in ECS and receives instructions from the WES Adapter.
 The engine can run multiple workflows asynchronously.
-Workflow tasks are run in an elastic computer engine (see below) and monitored by Cromwell.
+Workflow tasks are run in an elastic [compute environment]( #compute-environment ) and monitored by Cromwell.

 ### Metadata Storage